hth313/boost41/doc/xmemory.rst

 Prompting function that reads directly from a data file. ``XARCL 03`` will recall the fourth register in the current data file and append the value in the alpha register.
-``XARCL IND 04`` will read data register 04 (the normal data register, not register 04 in the data file), the value in that data file register tells which register to recall from the current data file and append the value in the alpha register.

 <>X _ _
 --------
 .. index:: <>X, data file access; <>X

 Dual prompting function that takes one normal register argument and a register value for extended memory.
-Swaps the value between the two indicated registers.
+Swaps the two values between the two indicated registers.

 Register indirect arguments are permitted on both sides.
 A stack